cvasquez-github/Whack-A-Micro/README.md

     }
 ```
 Take a look at the sample [PiezoToButton_Micro.ino](https://github.com/cvasquez-github/Whack-A-Micro/blob/main/PiezoToButton_Micro.ino) file.
+Here is another sample to trigger one single button at a time, preventing a problem I've noticed when a secondary piezo is triggered only because of the vibration caused by hitting a nearby one [PiezoToButton_Micro.ino](https://github.com/cvasquez-github/Whack-A-Micro/blob/main/PiezoToButton_Micro.ino)](https://github.com/cvasquez-github/Whack-A-Micro/blob/main/PiezoToButton_Micro_Single.ino)

 ## Unity Software
 Add a fourth button to your Project Settings Input Manager: